MicrosoftDocs/fabric-docs/docs/data-engineering/navigate-lakehouse-explorer.md

 ## Ribbon

 The lakehouse ribbon is your quick-access action bar, offering a convenient way to perform essential tasks within your lakehouse.
-From here, you can refresh your lakehouse, update settings, load data, create or open notebooks, create new custom semantic models, ot manage OneLake data access with ease.
+From here, you can refresh your lakehouse, update settings, load data, create or open notebooks, create new custom semantic models, to manage OneLake data access with ease.

 ### Different ways to load data into a lakehouse

 There are several ways to load data into your lakehouse from the explorer page:

 - **Local file/folder upload:** Easily upload data from your local machine directly to the File section of your lakehouse.
-Learn more [here](lakehouse-notebook-load-data.md)**.
+Learn more [here](lakehouse-notebook-load-data.md).

 - **Notebook code:** Utilize available Spark libraries to connect to data sources and load data into dataframes, then save it in your lakehouse.
-Find additional information [here](lakehouse-notebook-load-data.md)**.
+Find additional information [here](lakehouse-notebook-load-data.md).

 - **Copy tool in pipelines:** Connect to various data sources and land the data in its original format or convert it into a Delta table.
-Learn more [here](..\data-factory\copy-data-activity.md)**.
+Learn more [here](..\data-factory\copy-data-activity.md).

 - **Dataflows Gen 2:** Create dataflows to import data, transform it, and publish it into your lakehouse.
-Find out more [here](../data-factory/create-first-dataflow-gen2.md)**.
+Find out more [here](../data-factory/create-first-dataflow-gen2.md).

-- **Shortcut** Creating shortcuts to connect to existing data into your lakehouse without having to directly copy it.
-Find additional information [here](lakehouse-shortcuts.md)**.
+- **Shortcut:** Create shortcuts that connect to existing data in your lakehouse without needing to copy it.
+Find additional information [here](lakehouse-shortcuts.md).

 - **Samples:** Quickly ingest sample data to jump-start your exploration of semantic models and tables.

 Discover different use cases to understand the best way to [load data in your lakehouse](load-data-lakehouse.md).

-### Accessing lakehouse' SQL analytics endpoint
+### Access a lakehouse's SQL analytics endpoint

 The [SQL analytics endpoint](lakehouse-sql-analytics-endpoint.md) can be accessed directly from a lakehouse by using the dropdown in top-right area of the ribbon.
 Using this quick access method, you immediately land in the t-sql mode, which will allow you to work directly on top of your Delta tables in the lake to help you prepare them for reporting.